Click here for your FREE ebook: The SPARREW One-Year Anniversary Ebook!

 THANK YOU…

-Thank you, First Chapter Plus Magazine, for publishing my article about children's books featuring cats in space.
-My article is on page 22.
+Thank you, First Chapter Plus Magazine, for publishing my article, "Science Fiction Novels Set on Polluted Planets" in the January 2026 issue!
+My article is on page 18.

 SELF-PUBLISHER CORNER